Sustainable Gaps

 The first read turns a messy service story into a short list of likely operating causes and next tests.

-Where repeat visits are being created: intake, parts, dispatch, skill match, approval timing, or documentation.
+Where repeat visits are being created: first-call detail, parts, dispatch, skill match, approval timing, or documentation.

 Which signals must travel from field to office before the next decision window closes.

-Which closeout proof is needed before the job is treated as finished.
+Which closeout record is needed before the job is treated as finished.

-How existing Microsoft tools can support queue visibility, handoffs, and follow-up without adding another SaaS subscription.
+How existing Microsoft tools can support queue visibility, handoffs, and follow-up without adding another software subscription.

 Example